Gabinou/mace/README.md

     - Checksum recorded to `.sha1` files in `src` and `include`
 - Compiler computes object file dependencies, saved to `.d` files in `obj_dir`
     - Parsed into binary `.ho` file for faster reading.
-    - Check if any header file changed to recompile.

 ### Lines
 - mace.h: ~6300 Lines